 Francis M. Smith, a Top 100 New Jersey Litigator, recently addressed the impact of New Jersey’s new personal injury protection regulations on insurers and victims.
 Mr. Smith also commented on the potential legal risks of social media’s online data after a New Jersey federal court ruled that Facebook posts could be used as evidence.
 Read more about it at this page.

 Melvin B. Wright, a Top 100 Florida Litigator, was appointed to the Creditor’s Committee in the New England Compounding Company bankruptcy proceedings in Boston on January 19, 2013.
 Mr. Wright represents 37 victims who, along with thousands of others nationwide, received tainted steroid injections from physicians who purchased the drugs from NECC.
 Some 600 people have suffered from fungal meningitis or other illnesses after being injected with the steroids produced by the Boston compounding pharmacy and found to have been contaminated with fungi or mold.
 Mr. Wright now will act in a fiduciary capacity for all unsecured creditors of NECC which sought bankruptcy protection in anticipation of numerous tort claims.
 In January, Mr. Wright also was selected to become a member of the American Board of Trial Advocates (ABOTA).

 Tennessee Top 40 Litigator Under 40 William Rieder became a partner at Spears, Moore, Rebman & Williams, P.C. effective January 1, 2o13.

-One of our Missouri Top 100 Litigation members, Daniel P. Finney, Jr., recently settled a malicious prosecution lawsuit featured in the Missouri Lawyer’s Weekly (subscription required), and his membership in ASLA was highlighted in the online front page of the St. Louis Post Dispatch on December 10.
+One of our Missouri Top 100 Litigation members, Daniel P. Finney, Jr., settled a malicious prosecution lawsuit featured in the Missouri Lawyer’s Weekly (subscription required), and his membership in ASLA was highlighted in the online front page of the St. Louis Post Dispatch.